 In addition to motivational team emails, send individual emails to let team members know that you recognize and appreciate their efforts.
 According to Reward Gateway, “70% of employees say that motivation and morale would improve ‘massively’ with managers saying thank you more.”

-4. Focus on the right metrics
+4. Motivate sales by focusing on the right metrics

 Introduce metrics that focus on the quality of activities rather than on the quantity.
 Too often, sales managers focus on misaligned metrics, including sales cycle, activity metrics, and win rate.
 Although not inherently bad (just used incorrectly), these metrics motivate reps to achieve quick wins rather than build quality customer relationships.